 The engine that powers sustainable organisations

 If preparing a report in accordance with the GRI Standards, remember to benchmark the final report against the list of requirements.
 It is mandatory for reporting organisations to notify the GRI of their published report.
-The GRI Standards is compatible with many other reporting frameworks such as the Task Force for Climate-Related Disclosures (TCFD) recommendations.
+The GRI Standards is compatible with many other reporting frameworks, such as the Task Force on Climate-Related Disclosures (TCFD) recommendations.